Beilschmiedia berteroana

-Beilschmiedia berteroana (southern acorn tree, belloto del sur in Spanish) is a threatened evergreen tree in the family Lauraceae native to Chile at 35 to 37°S.
+Beilschmiedia berteroana (southern acorn tree, belloto del sur in Spanish) is a threatened evergreen tree in the family Lauraceae endemic to Chile at 35 to 37°S.

 Description

 It can measure 30 m in height and one metre in diameter.
 The trunk is straight and branched, and the bark is gray with longitudinal fissures.
 Leaves are opposite and subopposite, elliptical to aovate-elliptical, and they have entire margins; they are glossy green above and glaucous below.
 The apex is rounded or slightly emarginated and the base is lightly wedge-shaped.
 The leaves are about 3–7.5 cm long and 2–4 cm wide, with pubescent petioles 2–5 mm long.
 The hermaphrodite flowers are arranged in inflorescences about 5–6 cm long.
 The pedicellate flowers are 4–6 mm and greenish-yellow in color.
 The edible fruit is a green, globose drupe with a single seed, 1.5–2 cm in diameter, with a point at the apex.